Fixed Points of Generalized Approximate Message Passing with Arbitrary Matrices: Review of GAMP and Related Methods

 \subsection{Generalized Approximate Message Passing}

 Graphical-model methods \cite{WainwrightJ:08} are a natural approach to the optimization problem \eqref{eq:xzOpt} given the separable structure of the objective function \eqref{eq:optsep}.
-However, traditional graphical model techniques such as loopy belief propagation (loopy BP) generally require that the constraint matrix $\Abf$ is sparse.
+However, traditional graphical model techniques such as loopy belief propagation (loopy BP) \textb{are computationally attractive only when} the constraint matrix $\Abf$ is sparse.
 Approximate message passing (AMP) refers to a class of Gaussian and quadratic approximations of loopy BP that can be applied to dense $\Abf$.
 AMP approximations of loopy BP originated in CDMA multiuser detection problems \iftoggle{conference}{\cite{BoutrosC:02}}{\cite{BoutrosC:02,TanakaO:05,GuoW:06}} and have received considerable recent attention in the context of compressed sensing \iftoggle{conference}{\cite{DonohoMM:09,DonohoMM:10-ITW1,DonohoMM:10-ITW2,BayatiM:11,Rangan:10-CISS, Rangan:11-ISIT}}{\cite{DonohoMM:09,DonohoMM:10-ITW1,DonohoMM:10-ITW2,BayatiM:11,Rangan:10-CISS, Rangan:11-ISIT,Montanari:12-bookChap}}.
 The Gaussian approximations used in AMP are also closely related to expectation propagation techniques \iftoggle{conference}{\cite{Minka:01}}{\cite{Minka:01,Seeger:08}}.

-In this work, we study the so-called generalized AMP (GAMP) algorithm \cite{Rangan:11-ISIT} rigorously analyzed in \cite{JavMon:12-arXiv}.
-The procedure, shown in Algorithm~\ref{algo:gamp}, produces a sequence of estimates $(\xbf^t,\zbf^t)$ along with the \emph{quadratic terms} $\taubf_x^t, \taubf^t_z, \taubf^t_p, \taubf^t_r, \taubf^t_s$.
-Note that all vector-vector multiplications in Algorithm~\ref{algo:gamp} (e.g., $\sbf^{t-1}\taubf_p^t$) are to be taken componentwise.
+In this work, we study the so-called Generalized AMP (GAMP) algorithm \cite{Rangan:11-ISIT} rigorously analyzed in \cite{JavMon:12-arXiv}.
+The procedure, shown in Algorithm~\ref{algo:gamp}, produces a sequence of estimates $(\xbf^t,\zbf^t)$ \textb{of $(\xbf,\zbf)$} along with the \emph{quadratic terms} \textb{ $\taubf_x^t, \taubf^t_r \in \R_+^n$ and $\taubf^t_z, \taubf^t_p, \taubf^t_s \in \R_+^m$, where $t \in \Z_+$ represents the iteration number.
+Here and in the sequel, we use ``$.$'' to denote componentwise vector multiplication and ``$./$'' to denote componentwise vector division.}